david-barnett/microViz/README.md

 install.packages("devtools")
 devtools::install_github("MUMC-MEDMIC/microViz@0.5.0") # check 0.5.0 is the latest version?
 # advanced tip: add @<commit-hash> after microViz to install a version from a particular commit
-# If you get an error including something like:
-# "check that you have the required permissions"
-# then setting your credentials/PAT may have failed

-# optionally install the corncob package from github (for beta binomial models)
-devtools::install_github("bryandmartin/corncob@338323e9")
 ```

 ## Examples below